scoobybejesus/cryptools/InputFile_CSV.md

 * Margin gain or loss is accounted for when there is activity in the related "spot" account.
 For example, you won't reflect a loss until you actually spend your holdings to pay off your loans.
 Until you sell, it's simply an unrealized loss.

+#### CSV file components - Data types, restrictions, and important points

+##### Columns

+* **txDate**: This currently can parse dates of the formats `MM/dd/YY` and `MM/dd/YYYY`.
+The forward slash delineator must be used; not a hyphen.
+The ISO 8601 date format (`YYYY-MM-dd`) will be implemented eventually, including the hyphen delineator.

+* **proceeds**: This is can be any **positive** number that will parse into a floating point 32-bit number, as long as the **decimal separator** is a **period**.
+The software is designed to automatically *remove any commas* prior to parsing.
+The value in this field is denominated in the user's **home currency**, but be sure not to include the ticker or symbol of the currency (i.e., for `$14,567.27 USD`, enter `14567.27` or `14,567.27`).

+* **memo**: This can be a string of characters of any length, though fewer than 20-30 characters is advised.
+Currently, **commas** in the memo field are **not** supported.

+* *value*: This is similar to **proceeds**, in that the **decimal separator** must be a **period**, and you *cannot* include the ticker or symbol of the currency in that field.
+It is different from **proceeds** in that this will be parsed into a 128-bit precision decimal floating point number, and a negative value can be indicated via a preceding `-`.
+Negative values currently cannot be parsed if they are instead wrapped in parentheses (i.e., `(123.00)`).

+##### Rows

+* *Account number*: This will be parsed as a positive integer, the first account currently must be `1`, and each additional Account column must increase this value by `1`.

+* *Name*: This can be any string, though it should be very short, ideally.

+* *Ticker*: This can also be any string, but be mindful of the special formatting required for the margin quote account.
+Consider a scenario where XMR is being margin-traded in BTC terms.
+The price would be quoted in terms of the currency pair XMR/BTC, where XMR is the base account and BTC is the quote account.
+The software will behave fine with the XMR ticker as `XMR`, but the BTC ticker must be reflected as `BTC_xmr`.
+Note the underscore (`_`) that is used to signify that BTC was used to long or short XMR.

+* *Margin_bool*: This is usually set as "no", "non" (i.e., non-margin), or "false".
+To indicate a margin account, set it as "yes", "margin" or "true".
+Anything aside from those six choices will fail to parse.

+* *Transactions*: After the four header rows describing the accounts, the transaction rows follow.
+Each row is a separate transaction.
+For each transaction, input the **date**, **proceeds**, **memo**, and **values** by which the account balances change.
+As mentioned elsewhere, a minimum of one and a maximum of two Accounts can be associated with a single transaction.